esluyter/ESTimeline/README.md

     - there are certain things impossible in NRT, i.e. to do with real-time input
     - ddwMixerChannel doesn't yet work NRT so this would be a big rewrite
   - as little architecture as possible is forced on you
-    - possible to disable timeline-specific clock and environment so as to interact with the timeline as part of a larger project
+    - possible to disable ddwMixerChannel, timeline-specific clock and environment so as to interact with the timeline as part of a larger project
     - possible to play clips with any bus, target, addAction, etc. for full flexibility
 - **DAW-like GUI** for editing and playback
   - Keyboard and mouse interface to full extent of Timeline capabilities, with built-in code editing
     - Snap to grid optional
   - Optional full GUI mixing interface using ddwMixerChannel
+    - the goal is an accurate visual representation of what you are hearing / when the code is executed
     - track insert FX, pre fade sends and post fade sends
-    - automate mixer channel parameters (level, pan, sends, fx parameters) with envelopes
+    - automate mixer channel parameters (level, pan, sends, fx parameters) with editable envelopes
-  - Gray playhead is "scheduling playhead" and black playhead is "sounding playhead" -- to take into account server latency.
+  - Gray playhead is "scheduling playhead" and black playhead is "sounding playhead" -- to take into account server latency
-    - Routines can be played with additional latency so non-sounding events line up with the sounding playhead.
-The goal is an accurate visual representation of what you are hearing / when the code is executed
+    - Routines can be played with additional latency so non-sounding events line up with the sounding playhead
 - **Non-linear:** "goto" command to jump to a clip or a point in time enabling complex real-time behaviors (variable-length looping, conditional branching...)
 - **Tracks** can contain all clip types
   - tracks can be muted/soloed and rearranged